BASIC PATROLLER TRAINING PROGRAM

 My OEC Certification has expired.
 What are my options?

 If your OEC certification date has not exceeded three years, you may "challenge" the OEC Course.
 If it has been over three years, you will need to take and OEC or other approved course.

-What is involved in the Candidate Program?
+What is involved in the Basic Patroller Training Program?

-Upon acceptance into our Candidate Program, there are a series of disciplines that you will be trained and evaluated in to become a Basic Patroller
+Upon acceptance into our Program, there are a series of disciplines that you will be trained and evaluated in to become a Basic Patroller